-The Encyclopedia Britannica describes digestion as “a sequence by which food is broken down and chemically converted so that it can be absorbed by the cells of an organism and used to maintain vital bodily functions.”
-Let’s explore digestion using a different framework.
+Digestion is defined as “a sequence by which food is broken down and chemically converted so that it can be absorbed by the cells of an organism and used to maintain vital bodily functions.”
+Let’s explore digestion using the TCM framework.

 Digesting something means that you change its form; you break it down into smaller pieces.
 Your body makes something “digestible,” but that’s far from the whole of it.
 When you digest something, you break it down by heat or moisture, or chemical action.
 Literally, the process of digestion breaks things apart into separate elements.

 The body’s wisdom has the ability to make a decision about what it needs from each of these broken-apart pieces.
 Your organs have the skill to make decisions about what will benefit them.
 They say, “I like fat.
 I need sugar.
 I can’t eat that.”
-All of these judgements happen invisibly at lightning speed.
-They happen because of the body’s innate wisdom and intelligence.
-Each of your organs takes in what it needs, based on what your mind is thinking.
-Beliefs always influence the action of digestion.
+All of these judgements happen invisibly at lightning speed because of the body’s innate wisdom and intelligence.
+Each of your organs takes in what it needs.

 The whole body processes the wisdom to know what it needs to survive.
 The body has the capability to plan for and produce energy from the substances it receives and digests.